FraunhoferISST/DataspaceConnector/docs/pages/communication/provider.md

 itself, its parents, etc. A version number is generated automatically and is increased with every entity change, as well as the creation and modification date.

-The endpoints `PUT`, `GET`, and`DELETE` `/offers/{id}` provide standard CRUD functions to read, update, and delete the metadata, respectively the data resource - as described [here](../documentation/data-model.md).
+The endpoints `POST`, `PUT`, `GET`, and`DELETE` `/offers/{id}` provide standard CRUD functions to read, update, and delete the metadata, respectively the data resource - as described [here](../documentation/data-model.md).

 Next to the resource, we need a catalog as a parent for the offer.
 Use `POST /api/catalogs` to create one.
 Its location is: [https://localhost:8080/api/catalogs/5ac012e1-ffa5-43b3-af41-9707d2a9137d](https://localhost:8080/api/catalogs/5ac012e1-ffa5-43b3-af41-9707d2a9137d).
 Then, we need to link both objects to each other via another endpoint.
-Therefore, we execute a `POST` catalog's id extended by `/offers` and the resource's id as part of the list in the request body.
+Therefore, we execute a `POST` on the catalog's location + `/offers` and the resource's id as part of the list in the request body.

 ![Example Offer Catalog](../../assets/images/swagger_example_catalogs_offer.png)